kant2002/smoltutor/SMoL Quizzes/README.md

 <p>As explained in the paper, the SMoL implementation that was used in
-SMoL Quizzes (and Quizius) is slightly different from the SMoL language as specified in the paper. <a href="./Language%20Differences.html">./Language Differences.html</a>
-explains the differences.</p>
+SMoL Quizzes (and Quizius) is slightly different from the SMoL language as specified in the paper.
+[Language Differences](Language%20Differences.html) explains the differences.</p>